openresty/docker-openresty/README.md

 Building (RPM based)
 ====================

 OpenResty now now has [RPMs available](http://openresty.org/en/rpm-packages.html).
-The `centos-rpm` images use these RPMs rather than the build system described above.
+The `centos-rpm` images use these RPMs rather than building from source.

 This Docker image can be built and customized by cloning the repo and running `docker build` with the desired Dockerfile: